 “Stella Maris” — Elana Gomel

 “My House is Out Where the Lights End” — Kirsty Logan

 Volume IV will be released on October 1st.
 Until then, I hope you’ll check out the previous editions of Nightscript, available in either print or e-edition.

 Thank you for your patronage and support!

-You can purchase a copy of the anthology here.
+You can preorder a copy of Turn to Ash here.

 Weirdbook #36 is now available, and I am honored to say that it includes a tale by yours truly.
 The origins of “Omzetten” date to a brief but surreal train excursion a group of friends and I took (during a brief layover) from the airport to the city center of Amsterdam.
 We arrived in the very early morning, giving us the impression of being the sole survivors in an historic, abandoned town.
 We wandered through the narrow, cobbled streets, across public squares, along placid canals, surprised by the sleepy nature of the place.
 Needless to say, the experience proved too extraordinary not to write about, though of course I supplied an entirely different cast of characters and a far more chilling denouement.